-Please see the Programs of Study page for more information.
+Please see the Programs of Study page for course and more information.

 The university also offers a 12-credit Graduate Certificate in Security Studies.
 Courses taken toward the completion of the Graduate Certificate, in which a student earns a B+ or better, can be applied later toward the master's degree program.

 Finally, please note that students living in the New England region may be eligible for reduced tuition in the New England Regional Program and residents of Southern New Hampshire maybe be eligible for the Proximity Regional Program.